hgbritten/reading-notes/README.md

 # Growth as a Lifestyle

+## A growth mindset is something that is not easy to achieve let alone stay in.
+At least in the current day and age.
+To be in a growth mindset I first have to be in the moment.
+Then I have to deliberately not determine my actions or judgements based on previous bias.
+If I think I have nothing to learn from a situation I will learn nothing from it.
+So I must constantly be a student of life or I will miss it.
+We never know when the thing that will save us will present itself to us.
+We just have to be ready when it does.

-## How do I achieve that?
+## How do I achieve living in the moment?
-- I can stay positive
+- I can stay **positive**.
+This starts with little victories like morning exercise and making the bed.
-- I can continue to learn new skills
+- I can continue to learn **_new_** skills or **_hone_** old ones.
+Being in _"the zone"_ is another way of being in the moment.
-- I can reach out to others
+- I can reach out to others to get out of my own head and maybe help them with theirs

 ### heading 3